EYBlockchain/nightfall/README.md

 You just created all the files needed to generate zk-SNARKs.
 The proving keys, verifying keys and constraint files will allow you to create hidden tokens, move them under zero knowledge and then recover them — both for fungible (ERC-20) and non-fungible (ERC-721) tokens.

 ### Starting Nightfall

-### Github Configuration

-In order to use Nightfall, you will need to be logged into the Github package registry.
-To do this, you will need to [generate a Github Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
-Make sure that the token you generate has at minimum `read: packages` and `repo` permissions.

-After you've done that, log in to the Github package registry by running

-`docker login -u <your-username> -p <the-token-you-just-generated> docker.pkg.github.com`

 #### Re-installation